bertvoldenuit/Nuttx-mdwiki/en/pages/RTOS/exercise_1.md

 The purpose of this exercice is to create a periodic single task on Nuttx.
 It describes how to create a task and implement the task.
 The aim is to make an LED blink using Nuttx RTOS capabilities.

+This exercise is based on ```Real-time Operating Systems Book 2 - The Practice, by Jim Cooling``` chapter 2 - exercise 1

 ## Preliminaries and Nuttx configuration
 -----------------------------------------